 In this article we will list the main pros and cons of catamarans versus sailing boats on the boat hire Ibiza industry in 2014.
 We will get to the conclusion that these type of multihull boats a are ideal for Ibiza boat trips and Formentera.

-Video: Can you excercise on an ongoing sailing catamaran?
+Video: Can you exercise on an ongoing sailing catamaran?

 Advantages of a catamaran vs a sailing boat Ibiza